Euro working group recommends 23 billion euro initial tranche to Greece

-ATHENS European officials have recommended that euro zone finance ministers disburse an initial 23 billion euros ($25.56 billion) in a first aid tranche to Greece under its new bailout deal, a Greek official said on Friday.
+ATHENS European officials have recommended that euro zone finance ministers disburse an initial 23 billion euros (16.4 billion pounds) in a first aid tranche to Greece under its new bailout deal, a Greek official said on Friday.

 The senior finance ministry officials made the recommendations to the ministers who are meeting in Brussels on Friday to consider the bailout deal.